ZoOLForge/bevy_perf_hud/README.md

 ## Custom Metrics

-Implement the `PerfMetricProvider` trait and register it with the `PerfHudAppExt` helper:
+Implement the `PerfMetricProvider` trait and register it with the `PerfHudAppExt` helper.
+The library now automatically handles sampling of custom metrics using a generic sampling system that provides better performance through compile-time type safety:

 ### Basic Example